How data can help you act now

 This is possible by matching real-time behaviour to previous browsing patterns by other visitors.
 The match between realtime behaviour and historical patterns generates a percentage which indicates a users’ likelihood to convert.
 These forecasts are made in real-time and marketers can use them for either excluding low conversion intent users, or adjusting bidding strategies for high conversion intent segments.
 This results in remarketing media spend saving of up to 40%.

 An alternative is to look at in-market activation.
 You then predict the moment when a user is expected to convert.
 This enables you to create triggered marketing messages based on the demand of the individual customer.
 Meaning you can start or pause campaigns for users who might not be interested in buying an item at the moment.
 And choose to re-engage with either conversion, product or brand focused messaging.

 Though you may have a lot of data at your disposal, trying to build a large data machine from scratch may be an investment you are not willing to make in the current situation.
 So, start small and expand if these concepts prove to be successful.
 For example, start with a proof of concept.
 If this brings savings in media spend or creates an uplift in conversion then proceed to create a small version of a Customer Data Platform.
 Over time, you can keep expanding your efforts and even include offline data.
 Build, measure, learn and repeat.

 Using data to best use your digital marketing budget

-So, depending on your current situation, you may be looking to cut your marketing budgets or leveraging your current volume to stay relevant.
+Depending on your current situation, you may be looking to cut your marketing budget or leverage your current volume to stay relevant.
 Alternatively, you might be trying to broaden your digital marketing horizons to increase the amount of traffic to your website, or hyper-targeting your ads to increase your conversion rate and optimise your media spend.
-Whatever your current situation is, you should leverage your data to better understand your customer’s needs while ensuring your marketing budget does not go to waste.
+Whatever your current situation is, you should leverage your data to better understand your customer’s needs, while ensuring your marketing budget does not go to waste.